AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static toObject<T>(obj: T, json: object): T;
-    abstract updateCredentialCacheKey(currentCacheKey: string, credential: ValidCredentialType): string;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen protected updateOutdatedCachedAccount(accountKey: string, accountEntity: AccountEntity | null, logger?: Logger): AccountEntity | null;
 }

 // Warning: (ae-missing-release-tag) "CacheOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)